 The only problem with baskets and small spaces is that there may not be space to put your basket…

 Well, I do have a solution for you!

-Try putting up a few towel bars and hanging your baskets off of them like this.
+Try putting up a few towel bars and hanging your baskets on the wall like this.
+Wall space isn’t just for art.
 The nice thing is, towel bars are not just for the bathroom, imagine taking up a blank wall in your kitchen and organizing your spices, dish towels and oven mitts in a couple of hanging baskets like that.